n6ls0n/learn-opengl-playground/README.md

 - To set a shader uniform block to a specific binding point we call glUniformBlockBinding that takes a program object, a uniform block index and the binding point to link to

 - The uniform block index is a location index of the defined uniform block in the shader.
-THis cna retrieved via a call to glGetUniformBlockIndex that accepts a program object and the name of the uniform block
+This can be retrieved via a call to glGetUniformBlockIndex that accepts a program object and the name of the uniform block

 - Uniform buffer objects have several advantages over single uniforms.
     1. Setting a lot of uniforms at once is faster than setting multiple uniforms one at a time